Zany80/fips-scas/README.md

 This is a converted version using the [fips](https://floooh.github.io/fips) build system.

-You can use `./fips build` to generate libscas.
+You can use `./fips build` to generate the executable.
 The output will be in build/fips-deploy/scas/ under a folder with the name of the current configuration.

 To build for use on the web, first set up the Emscripten SDK with `./fips setup emscripten`,